Djihad Bizimana

-Djihad Bizimana (born 12 December 1996) is a Rwandan professional footballer who plays as a defensive midfielder for Belgian club Deinze.
+Djihad Bizimana (born 12 December 1996) is a Rwandan professional footballer who plays as a defensive midfielder for Libyan Premier League club Al Ahli and the Rwanda national team.

-Professional career
+Club career

 Bizimana is a youth product of Etincelles since the age of 15, and began his career with Rayon.
 On 26 April 2018, Bizimana joined Waasland-Beveren from the Rwandan club APR.
 Bizimana made his professional debut for Waasland-Beveren in a 2-2 Belgian First Division A tie with S.V.
 Zulte Waregem on 28 July 2018.

 On 28 May 2021, he agreed to join Deinze in the Belgian First Division B.

+On 26 July 2023, he joined Ukrainian Premier League side FC Kryvbas on a two-year deal.
+He made his debut for the club in a Premier League match against Oleksandriya, coming on as a substitute in the 46th minute.

+On February 6, 2025, Bizimana signed a two-year contract with Al Ahli SC for an undisclosed fee.

 International career

-Bizimana is a youth international for Rwanda.
-Bizimana debuted for the Rwanda national football team in a 2-0 friendly loss to Zambia on 29 May 2015.
+Bizimana was a youth international for Rwanda.
+He debuted for the Rwanda senior national football team in a 2-0 friendly loss to Zambia on 29 May 2015.